rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 >> parallel | for i in 0 ...
 1000
 >>          |   vector_3[i] = vector_2[i] + vector_1[i];
 >>          |   print("The sum of the vectors is.", vector_3[i]);
+>>
+>> The first and the second loop could also run at the same time.
 >>~~~
 >>{: .output}
 >>